Nürburgring: Previous configurations

+Lap records

+Nürburgring Nordschleife

+As of May 2023, the fastest official race lap records at the Nürburgring Nordschleife are listed as:

-Lap records of Nürburgring Südschleife
+Nürburgring Südschleife

 The fastest official race lap records on the Südschleife are listed as:

-Lap records of modern Nürburgring
+Modern Nürburgring

-The official lap records at the modern Nürburgring circuit layouts are listed as:
+As of September 2025, the fastest official lap records at the modern Nürburgring circuit layouts are listed as:

 Lap times recorded on the Nürburgring Nordschleife are published by several manufacturers.
 They are published and discussed in print media, and online.